 The story so far...

-2017 - Venus Grove – Robert “Bobbi” Nicholas, Dave Jones, Richard Fairclough, Tim Pavitt
+2017 - Venus Grove – Robert “Bobbi” Nicholas, Dave Jones and Tim Pavitt

 Having formed the seminal and now legendary Cambridge band The Amyl Dukes in the ‘70’s, Bobbi and Dave pursued careers in different areas of the music industry before joining forces again in 2013 to deliver their unique brand of power driven and well-crafted songs.

-With Tim on drums and Richard on bass and concentrating largely on original material there are influences from every note they’ve ever heard – you will notice The Beatles, Small Faces, XTC, Jimi Hendrix, Jellyfish and so much more but these, after all, are your references.
+With Tim on drums and concentrating largely on original material there are influences from every note they’ve ever heard – you will notice The Beatles, Small Faces, XTC, Jimi Hendrix, Jellyfish and so much more but these, after all, are your references.

 It's pop, delivered with passion and style.

 1972 – Cambridge – To me the town, as beautiful as it undoubtedly was, always seemed to be in black and white while our small coterie moved in a bubble of colour.